qld-gov-au/ckanext-archiver/README.rst

 i.e. if you browse this path on your website: `/api/action/package_show?id=<package_name>` then you don't see the `archiver` key at the dataset level or resource level.

-Check the `paster archiver update` command completed ok.
-Check that the `paster celeryd2 run` has done the archiving ok.
+Check the `ckan archiver update` command completed ok.
+Check that the `ckan jobs worker bulk` has done the archiving ok.
 Check the dataset has at least one resource.
 Check that you have ``archiver`` in your ckan.plugins and have restarted CKAN.

 'SSL handshake' error
 ~~~~~~~~~~~~~~~~~~~~~